Kevin Boone

 About Aztec

-The Aztec C compiler would have originally be distributed on floppy disks, and is very small by moden standards.
+The Aztec C compiler would have originally been distributed on floppy disks, and is very small by moden standards.
 The compiler, assembler, and linker are each about 20kB in size.
 The C library and the math library are a little larger.

 The compiler outputs assembly code, which has to be assembled separately.
 Modern C compilers typically can generate assembly code, but this is usually an internal operation, not visible to the user.
 The Aztec C compiler for CP/M actually generates 8080, not Z80, assembly instructions, so it will work on both CPUs -- the Z80's instruction set is a super-set of the 8080's.
 This does mean, however, that the more sophisticated features of the Z80 instruction set don't get used.
 There appears to be a z80-specific compiler in later Aztec releases, but I have never been able to get it to work.